A new holiday tradition has begun.

-The Miami County Park District is launching a new drive-through holiday lights display at Lost Creek Reserve in Troy.
+The Miami County Park District launched a new drive-through holiday lights display at Lost Creek Reserve in Troy.

 “The ultimate goal is to make this a family tradition, and that every year people look forward to going shopping in Miami County, going out to eat at our restaurants and then coming to see the lights,” said J. Scott Myers, Miami County Park District executive director.
 “We hope this will be something the kids remember one day.”